 The article "A Proactive Partnership for New Product Introduction: Design and Supply Chain," written by Alicia Scavona, Project Manager, Tefen USA was recently featured in Medical Product Outsourcing, focuses on developing an integrated, collaborative NPI process.

-Exploring the Main Areas of Supply Chain Risk During the NPI Process
+Exploring the Main Areas of Supply Chain Risk During the NPI (New Product Introduction) Process

 Before you begin, it is important to define the current and future state of your process flow and outline the main areas of risk during the NPI Process.
 For instance: